shanecelis/bevy_minibuffer/README.md

 # bevy_minibuffer

-This is a developer console for the bevy game engine.
-It's inspired by the user interface of classic unix text editors rather than the unix shell.
+This is a developer console for the [Bevy game engine](https://bevyengine.org).
+It is inspired by the user interface of classic Unix text editors rather than the Unix shell.

 > [!CAUTION]
 > `bevy_minibuffer` is currently in the early stages of development and is subject to breaking changes.